afps-spec

 skill SKILL.md at archive root; optional scripts/, references/, assets/ directories (see §3.3)

-provider optional PROVIDER.md at archive root
+integration optional INTEGRATION.md at archive root

 Producers SHOULD use the .afps file extension for package archives (e.g., customer-intake-1.0.0.afps).
 Consumers MUST accept archives regardless of file extension.
 The .afps extension is a convention for human recognition and tool association; it does not alter the archive format, which remains standard ZIP.